mIRC-Scripters/mirckb/docs/source/commands/autojoin.rst

 /autojoin
 =========

 The **/autojoin** command is used in conjunction with the on Connect event (or the Perform option available in alt + o > options > perfom..) in order to delay or prevent auto-joining of channels.
-This also applies to rejoining of open channels windows during reconnect.
+This also apply to rejoining of open channels windows during reconnect

 Synopsis
 --------